rweber87/log-a-blog/_posts/2017-07-30-Breadth-Vs-Depth- Traversing.markdown

   }
 }
 ```
-Here we've written a function that takes in the whole tree and pushes it into an empty array or our 'queue'.
-Next we created a while loop that says while there are any elements in the array (because 0 is a falsey value in javascript) then do this next step.
-The next step is where the traversing magic happens.

 We start by shifting the only element in the array or the root node and making that our `visitedNode`.
 (Reminder: `shift()` removes the first element from an `array` and returns that element).
 If the `visitedNode` has a left child then `push()` that child into the queue.
 Do the same if the `visitedNode` has a right node.
 Because the queue now has two new nodes in it, we continue this process until we reach our base case or the last nodes within our tree.
 The output of that algorithm is this: